daklo91/reactolator/README.md

 ### Change theme automatically if the user changes the device theme

-The second one is that that the theme will change with the device theme as long as the user never touched the "switch theme" button.
+The second hidden feature is that that the theme will change with the device theme as long as the user never touched the "switch theme" button.

 ```jsx
 const mql = window.matchMedia("(prefers-color-scheme: dark)");